tashifkhan/GFG-Stats-API/README.md

 ## API Documentation

-Detailed API documentation is available when the server is running by visiting:
+The API documentation is integrated with an interactive dashboard.
+Visit the root URL when the server is running:

 ```
 GET /
 ```

-This provides a custom documentation page with detailed information about all endpoints.
+For standard API documentation interfaces, you can use:

 For Swagger UI documentation: